 If you’d like more options and suspect that your computer is still not “Virus-free” follow from Step 1 & 2 above.
 Follow the steps below when you’re done:

 After doing that, you will see all the nice options lying before you:

 The first is the ‘Quick scan‘, which only scans certain folders and not your whole computer.
 This is the fastest option.

 Second is the ‘Full scan‘, which scans your ENTIRE Computer.
 This might take quite a while so if you’re in a hurry for some reason choose a quick scan, but if you’re looking to be thorough choose a ‘Full scan’.

 Third is a ‘Custom scan‘, which allows you to select the folders you want to be scanned.

 Fourth is the ‘Offline scan‘, which restarts your computer and scans it outside of Windows.
-So this is for those pesky malware that doesn’t want to leave your computer.
+So, this is for that pesky malware that doesn’t want to leave your computer.